-For Immediate Release: April 12, 2013
+For Immediate Release: June 30, 2015

-Flint, Michigan – Flint Public Art Project will temporarily reclaim Chevy-in-the-Hole, a mile-long stretch along the Flint River once occupied by a series of now-razed Chevrolet plants for Free City, a large-scale, open-air art festival taking place Friday, May 3 through Sunday, May 5, 2013.
-With this year’s theme—“Reclaim | Transform” —Free City will demonstrate that a critical mass of temporary activities can turn abandoned industrial properties into active public spaces, and will highlight the ongoing transformation of Flint.
-More than 40 artists from Flint, southeast Michigan, and the Great Lakes region will be joined by dozens of artists from across the country and Europe.
+For the third year, Flint Public Art Project temporarily reclaims Chevy Commons, a mile-long stretch along the Flint River once occupied by a series of now-razed Chevrolet plants for Free City, a large-scale, open-air art festival.
+Free City demonstrates that a critical mass of temporary activities can turn abandoned industrial properties into active public spaces, highlighting the ongoing transformation of Flint.

 “This year’s more concentrated group of artists are spread out across the site and use the scale of Chevy Commons for sprawling land-art pieces and spectacular sound and light shows,” says Stephen Zacks, executive director of Flint Public Art Project.
 “It’s an inspiration to see the city continue to move forward with the landscaping of Chevy Commons, and to anticipate this site emerging as a great public space. ”